jbcolby0063/Wienerspiel-Project/git.md

 * Pull Requests are basically ways we can discuss proposed changes that we have made to the code before merging code
 * when you are ready to merge code, you must create a pull request so that other developers can review your code and make any last minute changes to the code before merging
 * What to do when you want to create a pull request
-    * When pushing your code:
+    * First push your code:
         * ```console
             ~$ git push origin <branch name>
             ```